dan8991iel/Discord-Bot-FHDW-BG-Weather-TheThingsStack-TheThingsNetwork/README.md

 ```bash
 ...\TheThingsNetwork-DiscordBot-FHDW-WeatherData\Bot> npm install
 ```
     You might have to navigate to the Bot directory before running `npm install`.
-  Tpo navigate use `cd folder_name`
+    To navigate use `cd folder_name`

 3. Create a config.json file in the Bot directory and add your Discord bot token, client ID, guild ID, and other required details: